Emarketer says that $101 billion was spent on mobile ads globally last year.

 In-app advertising comes into sharp focus in the light of the latest studies.
 Forbes states that in-app ads click-throughs rate exceeds the mobile Web one (0.58% compared to 0.23%).
 Moreover, time spent on mobile apps growth constantly.

-That’s why it’s important to learn how to advertise in apps.
+That’s why it’s important to learn how to advertise on mobile apps.
 There are several types of in-app advertisements developers can use:

 - Static or animated in-app banner is the cheapest option which can be used on any screen.
 It can be integrated without particular efforts.
 Unfortunately, this in-app ad format lacks efficiency and usually falls a prey to “banner blindness” syndrome;

 - Interstitials are in-app ads covering the entire device screen providing more space for a broader message.
 It draws attention thanks to interactive media content and highly proficient visuals, videos, store locators, etc. All these results in impressive in-app ads conversion and impressions rate.
 There is a drawback though, this in-app advertising format is slightly intrusive;

 - Expandable in-app ads combine two previous types, a banner turns into an interstitial upon user’s click.
 It is highly informative without being too intrusive.
 On the other hand, these in-app ads may be confusing for some inexperienced users.